rpelisse/emeapc-2019-quarkus-intro/README.md

     * You'll need to implement a method findByname in Country (see [Quarkus guide](https://quarkus.io/guides/hibernate-orm-panache-guide#first-an-example)
 * If the country is not in the database, the service will fallback to the ReST service
 * Once the info returned by the remote service, the country needs to be added to the database
+    * Remember that a write operation on a database has more constraint than a read operation ...

 Lab 4 - Security - TODO
 ===